Khilafat Movement

-Leaders participating in the movement included Shaukat Ali, Maulana Mohammad Ali Jauhar, Hakim Ajmal Khan, and Abul Kalam Azad some of whom were seeking to restore the caliph of the Ottoman Caliphate, while others promoted Muslim interests and to bring the Muslim in national struggle.
+Leaders participating in the movement included Ahmad Sagheer Haji Variyami, Maulana Shaukat Ali, Maulana Mohammad Ali Jauhar, Hakim Ajmal Khan, and Abul Kalam Azad who organised the movement to redress the grievances of Turkey.

-Mahatma Gandhi had supported the movement as part of his opposition to British Empire and he also advocated wider non-cooperation movement at the same time.
-Vallabhbhai Patel, Bal Gangadhar Tilak and other Congress figures also supported the movement.
+Mahatma Gandhi had supported the movement as part of his opposition to the British Empire, and he also advocated for a wider non-cooperation movement at the same time.
+Vallabhbhai Patel, Bal Gangadhar Tilak and other Hindu and Congress figures also supported the movement.

-The movement is generally termed described as protest against the sanctions placed on the Ottoman Empire after the First World War by the Treaty of Sèvres.
-It collapsed in 1924 following the abolition of the Caliphate by Turkish nationalists after the overthrow of the Ottoman sultanate.
+Generally described as a protest against the sanctions placed on the Ottoman Empire after the First World War by the Treaty of Sèvres, the movement is also noted for promoting Hindu–Muslim unity.
+It ended in 1922 after the end of the non-cooperation movement.

 Background

 Ottoman sultan Abdul Hamid II (1842–1918) launched his pan-Islamist program in a bid to protect the Ottoman Empire from Western attack and dismemberment and to crush the democratic opposition at home.
 He sent an emissary, Jamaluddin Afghani, to India in the late 19th century.
 The cause of the Ottoman monarch evoked religious passion and sympathy amongst Indian Muslims.
 Being the caliph, the Ottoman sultan was nominally the supreme religious and political leader of all Sunni Muslims across the world.
 However, this authority was never actually used.

 A large number of Muslim religious leaders began working to spread awareness and develop Muslim participation on behalf of the caliphate.
 Muslim religious leader Maulana Mehmud Hasan attempted to organize a national war of independence with support from the Ottoman Empire.

-Abdul Hamid II was forced to restore the constitutional monarchy marking the start of the Second Constitutional Era by the Young Turk Revolution.
-He was succeeded by his brother Mehmed V (1844–1918) but following the revolution, the real power in the Ottoman Empire lay with the nationalists.
+Abdul Hamid II was forced to restore the constitutional monarchy, marking the start of the Second Constitutional Era by the Young Turk Revolution.
+He was succeeded by his brother Mehmed V (1844–1918) but following the revolution, the real power in the Ottoman Empire lay with the Young Turks.
 The movement was a topic in Conference of London (February 1920); however, nationalist Arabs saw it as threat of continuation of Turkish dominance of Arab lands.